 2004 The Branching Out! strategic initiatives and first-ever capital campaign resulted in new programs, services, and facilities, along with expanded outreach to the public.
 Projects coming to fruition this year included a visible and welcoming entrance to the Arboretum, an environmentally-sound main parking lot, a new Visitor Center, a Maze Garden, and a restored Meadow Lake.

-2013 The Arboretum introduced a major wintertime exhibition, "Illumination: Tree Lights at The Morton Arboretum."
+2013 The Morton Arboretum launched the Chicago Region Trees Initiative -- a collaborative effort to build a healthier urban forest in the seven-county region.
+Also, the Arboretum introduced a major wintertime exhibition, "Illumination: Tree Lights at The Morton Arboretum."

 2014 Darrell B. Jackson became Chairman of the Board.

-For an overview of the Arboretum's history, read:
+For an overview of the Arboretum's history or founder's life, read: